Unsorted Wild Birds

 Diet

-• Their preferred food consists of berries.
+• The Bare-faced Go-away Birds preferred food consists of berries.

 Nesting / Reproduction